Considering filing a complaint?

-- Complaints on how UT or its employees or (administrative) bodies behaved in a specific situation.
-These complaints will be handled by the Complaints Committee;
+- Complaints about how the UT or an employee or (governing) body behaved toward you on a specific occasion (conduct).
+These complaints will be assessed by the Complaints Committee.

-- Objections to decrees by or on behalf of the Executive Board taken in the framework of the UT Enrolment Regulation.
-These objections will also be handled by the Arbitration Committee;
+- Objections to decisions made by or on behalf of the Executive Board within the framework of the UT Enrolment Regulations.
+These objections will also be handled by the Disputes Advisory Committee.
+Again, you must file within six weeks from the announcement of the decision.

-- Decisions by the Examination Board and examiners with which the student does not agree.
-The Board of Appeal for Examinations (in Dutch CBE, see paragraph below) is responsible for the assessment.
+- Appeals against decisions by the Examination Board and examiners with which you disagree.
+The Board of Appeal for Examinations (CBE) is responsible for assessing these.
+You must file an appeal within six weeks from the date the decision was announced.

-The Complaints Desk will send you a confirmation of receipt of the complaint within a few days.
-Subsequently, your letter will be looked at in more detail and you will be informed how your complaint, objection or appeal is to be dealt with.
-In most cases, this will mean being dealt with by the Board of Appeal for Examinations, the Arbitration Committee or the Complaints Committee.
+You will receive an acknowledgement of receipt from the Complaints Desk within a few days.
+Then your letter will be reviewed in detail, and you will be informed as soon as possible about how your complaint, objection, or appeal will be handled.
+In most cases, the matter will be handled by the Board of Appeal for Examinations, the Disputes Advisory Committee, or the Complaints Committee of the University of Twente.

 Do you disagree with the decision of an examiner or the examination board of your programme, such as a grade for a course, rejection of a request for an extra resit or, for example, with an NBSA?
 You can submit a notice of appeal.